PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 ### Why should we care?

-Unsized locals have one major use case: **passing unsized values to functions and returning unsized values, including trait objects**.
+Unsized variables have one major use case: **passing trait objects to functions and returning trait objects**.
 Allowing this would enable many useful features:

 - Passing `self` by value in trait-safe methods.
 - Passing `dyn FnOnce` to functions (currently requires boxing, since `&mut dyn FnOnce` can't be called).